-Extreme ASP.NET Makeover: SoC - Overview
+Extreme ASP.NET Makeover: Separation of Concerns - Overview

 Separation of concerns is a concept that, when applied to software development, deals with creating distance between dissimilar aspects of your code.
 This may seem like a complicated statement, but we all have dealt with it in the past, even if we haven’t known it.
 You’ve probably heard that you shouldn’t have your data access code in your Web page.
 That is separation of concerns.
 The Web page shouldn’t directly know how to deal with database concerns like connection strings, command objects, and so on.